openhive-network/denser/README.md

 #### Quickstart

-There are two qucikstart scripts available for quickly setting up a local mirrornet HAF API stack:
+There are two quickstart scripts available for quickly setting up a local mirrornet HAF API stack:

 - [scripts/quickstart-stack-setup-replay.sh](scripts/quickstart-stack-setup-replay.sh),
 - [scripts/quickstart-stack-restart-from-backup.sh](scripts/quickstart-stack-restart-from-backup.sh).

-Those scripts use the command described int the next section exactly as shown in the examples.
+Those scripts use commands described in the next section exactly as shown in the examples.

 Script `quickstart-stack-setup-replay.sh` performs the following actions: